ForestPulse/tree-mask/README.md

-# Tool for tree mask Classification
+# Tool for tree mask classification

 Here is a first workflow scratch for this task:
 ![Workflow](images/Workflow.png)